-Before coming up with the ARRIS SB8200 review, I used this cable modem with ASUS ZenWiFi XD6 (one of the most capable WiFi mesh systems) on Comcast Xfinity’s Gigabit plan.
+Before coming up with this review, I used this cable modem with ASUS ZenWiFi XD6 (one of the most capable WiFi mesh systems) on Comcast Xfinity’s Gigabit plan.
 I performed various activities to experience maximized internet throughput and its performance on multiple devices.

-This article is a result of my six-week-long usage & observation.
+This article is a result of my 6-week-long usage & observation.
 Let’s get to know its capabilities and reliability in the following review of the ARRIS SB8200!

-If you’re interested in real-time performance rather than the specs, skip to the review part.
+If you’re interested in real-time performance rather than the specs, skip to the review.